WHAT IS PARTICIPATORY PHOTOGRAPHY?

 People of all ages are familiar with photography and enjoy photographic activities.

 Photography conquers language barriers.

 Cultural and Arts Education: Photography is a creative way of expression.
 In participatory photo projects, participants learn the technical and artistic basics of photography and how to tell stories with pictures.

-Community Work and Urbanism: Members of a community, for example the residents of a city district or a marginalized social group, are experts for their own living environment and experiences.
+Community Work: Members of a community, for example the residents of a city district or a marginalized social group, are experts for their own living environment and experiences.
 With participatory photography, people tell their own stories in their own voices in order to share knowledge or to raise awareness for the issues that matter to them.

 Participatory photography projects are very flexible regarding the topic and run-time.
 They often result in an exhibition or small publication to make the visual stories accessible to the public.

-The Social Photo Club is a project run by artist and educator Dr. Sandra Köstler who has long experience with visual storytelling and is a lecturer for photography as a social practice.
-The Social Photo Club collaborates with organizations who wish to use participatory photography in a social or educational context.
+The Social Photo Club is a project run by Studio Sandra Köstler.
+The Social Photo Club collaborates with organizations who wish to use participatory photography in a social, educational or research context.
 Together with the organization, Social Photo Club plans and organizes the process and accompanies the creative activities of the participating group.